Learn about panels in Firefly video editor and how they help you organize, edit, and fine-tune your project with ease.

 The Text panel can be enabled by using the Text icon in the left sidebar of the editor.
 This panel allows you to adjust text properties in the timeline.

 In the timeline, each layer can be a video, image, or text.
 When you select a layer, the Properties panel automatically activates based on the layer type.
 It provides options to adjust properties such as size, position, and other edit settings, allowing you to customize the selected layer based on your editing needs.
+You can also activate this panel by selecting the Properties icon.

 The Text-based editing panel lets you work directly with the transcript of the video clip selected in the timeline.
 You can use this panel to navigate the timeline through the transcript and edit the text to build and refine the video.